 Museum Guides volunteer two times per month for three-hour shifts on evenings and weekends.
 In addition to an initial training, Museum Guides also complete ongoing training throughout the year.
 This role is available to individuals who are 18 years or older.

-If you are interested in attending one of these meetings, please contact us at firstname.lastname@example.org.
+If you are interested in becoming a museum guide, please contact us at email@example.com for more information.

 What do I need to know about the Museum Guide program?